 Author Samantha Herron spent time living with a Berber family of former nomads in Morocco’s Draa Valley on the edge of the Sahara Desert.
 Here she immersed herself in the language, culture and traditions of the country.
 She became captivated by the ancient art of storytelling, which she found to be thriving informally amongst the community in which she was living.

-Samantha comments: ‘I learned the local dialect and studied classical Arabic and the Quran with other women from the village.
+Samantha comments: ‘I learned the local dialect and studied the Quran with other women from the village.
 I travelled in the desert, learned how to take care of camels and sheep, how to ablute and pray, and helped the other women in the family with the day-to-day running of the home.
 I fell in love with storytelling and stories, which are at the heart of everyday life in Morocco, and began documenting the stories I was hearing.
 I then found myself imagining and composing my own Moroccan stories, which became The Djinn in the Skull: Stories from hidden Morocco.‘